BitcoinDesign/Guide/guide/getting-started/4-open-design.md

 - Join the Bitcoin Design Community on Slack and see what others are discussing.
 A good way to get started is by asking questions and joining conversations that interest you.
 Our Community Calls and Design Review calls are also great ways to get active.
 - Redesign a Bitcoin application of your choice.
 Even as a brief exercise, a redesign is a great way to develop deeper understanding of how something works and why certain decisions were made.
 - Read, watch and listen.
 There is a lot of great material out there to learn more about Bitcoin.
 Design-focused content is unfortunately not as common but expanding into related materials (like finance) might help.
+- Review your tools and workflows, and the work you produce, and consider how you can make it more public and accesssible for others.

 ## Licensing